-We started with framing the outside wall of the pantry.
-We have always known our house is not level or square but holy Hannah were we in for a surprise with this build.
+We started by framing the outside wall of the pantry.
+We have always known our house is not level or square but holy Hannah weren’t we in for a surprise with this build.
 Finding studs was a nightmare causing this stage of our project to take a lot more time than we bargained for.

 Installing Our Shelving